 If you answered ‘yes’ to even one of these questions, you may be in an unhealthy or abusive relationship.
 No matter the situation, abuse is not your fault – it’s the person being hurtful or violent who chooses to behave in this way.

-To get help, call us at 1-844-7NATIVE (1-844-762-8483) if any of this information raises a red flag for you or someone you know.
-Advocates are available daily from 7 a.m. to 10 p.m.
-CST.
+If any of this information raises a red flag for you or someone you know, call 1-844-7NATIVE (1-844-762-8483) 24/7 or click on the chat now icon on this page to open a direct message with an advocate.
 Here’s more information about what to expect when you call.
 All contacts are anonymous and confidential.

 Many tribes face unparalleled obstacles when attempting to address the issues of domestic violence and sexual assault on their land, and Native American survivors of domestic violence, dating violence, and sexual assault often experience jurisdictional hurdles when they report or attempt to heal.